 No single scene of mine almost ever gets beyond 3000.
 (If it does, I need to chop it down with a hook in the middle.)
 But most of the time, especially in longer books, I’m estimating “sequences,” not scenes.
 Those largely break down into 4k, 5k, and 10k.
 A 10k sequence is going to be a very long and complicated battle involving many moving parts.

 I’ve crunched the statistics, and I found that for my outlining style, generally 1,000 outline words equates to about 20,000 words in the book.
-In the case of THE PRIME MAGES, it’s a bit less—only 11,000 outline words for a 241k word book estimate.
+In the case of The Prime Mages (original title, now split into Mages and Redemption), it’s a bit less—only 11,000 outline words for a 241k word book estimate.
 This is because fully 45,000 words of this book must utilize complicated blocking—none of which is written at this stage.

 The bird’s eye view